cch-ockela/bloodhunter2022/README.md

-#The Blood Hunter class in Dungeons & Dragons 5th Edition
-#This is for Aurora Builder
+This the Blood Hunter 2022 revision for Aurora Builder